clairedornic/Cocktails/README.md

 Project carried out as part of my master's degree at ECV Nantes.

+Made with React and the cocktail DB API  ( https://react.dev/, https://www.thecocktaildb.com/ )

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts